apalmisano82/Open_Science/README.md

 dataset_version: 1.0
 ---

-# The Good, the Bad and the Ugly: Ecaluating Open Science Practices in Archaeology (dataset and R script)
+# The Good, the Bad and the Ugly: Evaluating Open Science Practices in Archaeology (dataset and R script)
-The present digital archive is the outcome of the paper: Palmisano, A.,and Titolo, under review.The Good, the Bad and the Ugly: Evaluating Open Science Practices in Archaeology.
+The present digital archive is the output of the paper: Palmisano, A., and Titolo, under review.
+The Good, the Bad and the Ugly: Evaluating Open Science Practices in Archaeology.
 Archeologia e Calcolatori.

 The digital archive related to this paper provides a dataset and a script written in R statistical computing language to reproduce figures 1 and 3 in the original paper.